How to Select Right Tools for Legacy Application Transformation?

-- Keep in mind the dynamic requirements: In an agile software application development approach, nature of requirements is ever-changing.
-The testing tools should support test scripts at the level of different requirement and not just at the basic level of input-output combination.
+- Keep in mind the dynamic requirements: In an agile software application development approach, the nature of requirements is ever-changing.
+The testing tools should support test scripts at the level of different requirements and not just at the basic level of input-output combination.

 - Scalability of the Tool: These tools should handle large numbers of tests.
 Apart from using these tools to maintain the ongoing tests, it is important to ensure these are suitable for managing an increased volume of tests.

 - Usability and Simplicity: Look for tools which are easy to understand and use.
-Every user has a different level of technical expertise and the right tool should be easy-to-use for each user.
+Every user has a different level of technical expertise and the right tool should be easy to use for each user.
 Hence, it is better to choose simple yet efficient tools rather than those which require great learning curves.
-The difficulty in using tools not only takes way too much of time, but also leads to tool abandonment and break in the entire process of legacy application transformation.
-Also, if the tools are too complicated in to use, this may add the cost of training on the part of the organization.
+The difficulty in using tools not only takes way too much time but also leads to tool abandonment and a break in the entire process of legacy application transformation.
+Also, if the tools are too complicated to use, this may add to the cost of training on the part of the organization.

 - Maintenance and Vendor-Support: Change is the only factor constant in the agile delivery approach.
 The testing tools should handle the test updates.
 Hence, easy maintenance is important.
 Further, when you are learning to use the tool, you would need support from the vendor to learn about common issues which may arise and how to address those.